Avoid Animal Diseases at Petting Zoos

 - Donkeys can pass on various skin diseases due to ticks on their bodies.

 - Along with cattle and goats, these animals can pass tuberculosis to humans.
-People tend to pick up "TB” most often when they eat undercooked meat.
+People often pick up "TB" when they eat undercooked meat.

 - Humans can develop parrot fever from infected parakeets, parrots, and other birds.
 They can also pass on MAC or "avian TB" to humans;